+26. Defendant UNITED STATES FOREST SERVICE is a federal agency within the United States Department of Agriculture.
+The Forest Service is responsible for managing its lands nationwide, including the Thunder Basin National Grassland, in accordance with all applicable laws.

+Case 2:12-cv-00085-ABJ Document 94 Filed 11/19/12 Page 9 of 54

-- 26. Defendant UNITED STATES FOREST SERVICE is a federal agency within the United States Department of Agriculture.
-The Forest Service is responsible for managing its lands nationwide, including the Thunder Basin National Grassland, in accordance with all applicable laws. - 27.
-Defendant TOM TIDWELL is sued in his official capacity as the Chief of the United States Forest Service.
-Mr. Tidwell is responsible for ensuring that Forest Service lands nationwide are managed in accordance with all applicable laws. - 28.
-Defendant MARIBETH GUSTAFSON is sued in her official capacity as Acting Regional Forester of Region Two of the United States Forest Service.
-Ms. Gustafson is responsible for ensuring that Forest Service lands within Region Two are managed in accordance with all applicable laws. - 29.
-Defendant GLENN CASAMASSA is sued in his official capacity as Acting Deputy Regional Forester for Region Two of the United States Forest Service.
-Mr. Casamassa is responsible for ensuring that Forest Service lands within Region Two are managed in accordance with all applicable laws.
-By denying Plaintiffs' administrative appeal of the South Porcupine consent decision, Mr. Casamassa issued the final agency action in this matter.
+27. Defendant TOM TIDWELL is sued in his official capacity as the Chief of the United States Forest Service.
+Mr. Tidwell is responsible for ensuring that Forest Service lands nationwide are managed in accordance with all applicable laws.

+28. Defendant MARIBETH GUSTAFSON is sued in her official capacity as Acting Regional Forester of Region Two of the United States Forest Service.
+Ms. Gustafson is responsible for ensuring that Forest Service lands within Region Two are managed in accordance with all applicable laws.

+29. Defendant BRIAN FEREBEE is sued in his official capacity as Deputy Regional Forester for Region Two of the United States Forest Service.
+Mr. Ferebee is responsible for ensuring that Forest Service lands within Region Two are managed in accordance with all applicable laws.
+By denying Plaintiffs' administrative appeals of the North Porcupine and South Porcupine consent decisions, Mr. Ferebee, and his predecessor, Glenn Casamassa, issued the final agency actions in this matter.

-30. Plaintiffs' members who live, work, recreate, and conduct other activities in the areas adjacent to the South Porcupine lease are affected by poor air quality associated with existing coal leasing in the Powder River Basin, and have a substantial interest in ensuring they breathe the cleanest air possible.
-Plaintiffs and their respective members use and enjoy the Thunder Basin National Grassland and other areas adjacent to the South Porcupine lease for recreational, scientific, aesthetic, conservation and other public purposes, and are harmed by the local aesthetic and environmental impacts of coal mining there.
-Plaintiffs and their respective members also have a substantial interest in ensuring that the Forest Service complies with federal law, including the requirements of NEPA, SMCRA, and NFMA.
-Plaintiffs' and their respective members' interests have been, are being, and will continue to be irreparably harmed by the Forest Service's consent to BLM's decision to offer the South Porcupine lease in Campbell County, Wyoming.
+30. Plaintiffs' members who live, work, recreate, and conduct other activities in the areas adjacent to the South Porcupine and North Porcupine leases are affected by poor air quality associated with existing coal leasing in the Powder River Basin, and have a substantial interest in ensuring they breathe the cleanest air possible.
+Plaintiffs and their respective members use and enjoy the Thunder Basin National Grassland and other areas adjacent to the South Porcupine and North Porcupine leases for recreational, scientific, aesthetic, conservation and other public purposes, and are harmed by the local aesthetic and environmental impacts of coal mining there.
+Plaintiffs and their respective members also have a substantial interest in ensuring that the Forest

+Service complies with federal law, including the requirements of NEPA, SMCRA, and NFMA.
+Plaintiffs' and their respective members' interests have been, are being, and will continue to be irreparably harmed by the Forest Service's consent to BLM's decision to offer the South Porcupine and North Porcupine leases in Campbell County, Wyoming.